bonfire-networks/bonfire-app/docs/DEPLOY.md

 - `just flavour [classic or your choice of flavour]` to select your flavour, set up some things, and download dependencies

 - Run `just rel-build` to create an elixir release.
 This will create an executable in your `_build/prod/rel/bonfire` directory.
-We will be using the `bin/bonfire` executable from here on.
+Note that you will need `just` to pass in the `.env` file to the executable, like so: `just cmd _build/prod/rel/bonfire/bin/bonfire <bonfire command>`.
+We will be using the `bin/bonfire` executable as called from `just` from here on.

 #### C-2.
 Running the release

-- `cd _build/prod/rel/bonfire/`
+- Create a database, and a user, fill out the `.env` with your credentials and secrets

+- You will need to use `just` in order to pass the `.env` file to the executable.
+This can be accomplished by running `just cmd _build/prod/rel/bonfire/bin/bonfire <bonfire command>`.
+Just works from the root directory of the `justfile`, not your current directory.

-- Create a database and run the migrations with `bin/bonfire eval 'EctoSparkles.Migrator.migrate()'`.
+- The migrations should automatically run on first boot, but if you run into troubles the migration command is: `bin/bonfire eval 'EctoSparkles.Migrator.migrate()'`.

 - If you’re using RDS or some other locked down DB, you may need to run `CREATE EXTENSION IF NOT EXISTS citext WITH SCHEMA public;` on your database with elevated privileges.

-* You can check if your instance is configured correctly by running it with `bin/bonfire start`
+- You can check if your instance is configured correctly by running it with `bin/bonfire start`

-* To run the instance as a daemon, use `bin/bonfire start daemon`.
+- To run the instance as a daemon, use `bin/bonfire start daemon`.

 ---